NVIDIA/clara-dicom-adapter/docs/setup/setup.md

 The DICOM Adapter configuration is stored as JSON in `~/.clara/charts/dicom-adapter/files/appsettings.json`.
 The default settings enable DICOM *C-STORE SCP* and *C-STORE-SCU* and set listening on port `104`.

+> [!Note]
+> If Clara DICOM Adapter is deployed via helm chart, find and modify `dicomPort` in `~/.clara/charts/dicom-adapter/templates/values.yaml` instead of the `appsettings.json` file.

 ### Default Settings (appsettings.json)